Hey, you … it’s great to see you here. Thanks so much for stopping by!

 I’ve been super lucky to have managed to visit Europe several times, a bit of the Caribbean and Southeast Asia (so far).
 There is not one single country that I’ve visited yet that I wouldn’t return to in a heartbeat.

 Seas invigorate me; my love for them goes far beyond sun, sand and seafood.
 There’s something intoxicating about the salt air in your nostrils, the seabirds squawking in your ears, and the elemental, potent push of the tide.
-While soaking up the sun is undeniably delightful to hedonist me, I love strolling on beaches even in the winter, and I’m not even a strong swimmer.
+While soaking up the sun is undeniably delightful to hedonist me, I love strolling on beaches, even in the winter.
 I love aquariums, too … but they always make me hungry.

 Yes, Jenny, there is more to life than seafood